 Minority homeownership rates are the result of systemic oppression against people of color.
 Though the government has long since garnered a reputation for facilitating homeownership amongst its citizens, not all citizens were meant to benefit.
 Additionally, private institutions such as banks, mortgage lenders, and even sellers themselves discriminated against people of color during their attempts to become homeowners.

-All this culminates into an unsurprisingly low rate of homeownership among minorities largely fueled by the repeated sabotage of generational wealth building attempts made by minorities, specifically Black Americans.
+All this culminates into an unsurprisingly low homeownership rate among minorities largely fueled by the repeated sabotage of generational wealth building attempts made by minorities, specifically Black Americans.
 However, the story doesn’t end there.
 Though facing significant obstacles, minorities have increased their rate of homeownership starting from 1994.

 Why is Minority Homeownership Important?